Rice Sector at a Glance

 - Sacramento Valley of California.

-Each of these regions normally specializes in a specific type of rice, referred to in the United States by length of grain—long, medium, and short.
-U.S. long-grain varieties typically cook dry and separate, while U.S. medium- and short-grain varieties are typically moist and clingy or sticky.
-In general, long-grain production accounts for around 75 percent of U.S. rice production, medium-grain production for about 24 percent, and short-grain for the remainder.
-In 2021, the United States produced 191.8 million hundredweight (cwt) of rough rice, down 16 percent from 2020 but still slightly above the 2019 crop.
+Each of these regions normally specializes in a specific type of rice, referred to in the United States by length of grain, i.e., long, medium, and short.
+U.S. long-grain varieties typically cook dry and separate, whereas U.S. medium- and short-grain varieties are typically moist and clingy or sticky.
+In general, long-grain production accounts for approximately 75 percent of U.S. rice production, medium-grain production accounts for about 24 percent, and short-grain accounts for the remaining approximate 1 percent.
+In 2021, the United States produced 191.6 million hundredweight (cwt) of rough rice, down 16 percent from 2020 but still slightly above the 2019 crop.
+The 2022 rice crop of 160.4 million cwt was also 16 percent below a year earlier, with drought in California a major factor behind declining U.S. rice production in both 2021 and 2022.

-U.S. long-grain rice production is concentrated in the South (Arkansas typically grows 56–58 percent of the U.S. long-grain crop.)
-California is the main producer of medium-grain rice, typically growing 70–76 percent of the crop—although Arkansas grows a substantial amount of medium-grain, especially in years when California is experiencing drought.
+U.S. long-grain rice production is concentrated in the South (e.g., Arkansas typically grows 56–58 percent of the U.S. long-grain crop.)
+California is the main producer of medium-grain rice, typically growing 70–77 percent of the crop, although Arkansas grows a substantial amount of medium-grain rice, especially in years when California is experiencing drought.
 Louisiana typically harvests a much smaller quantity of medium-grain rice.
 Short-grain rice is almost exclusively grown in California.
 All U.S. rice is produced in irrigated fields, achieving some of the highest yields in the world.
 Rice producers in the United States can seed aerially in flooded fields, or they can drill or broadcast (scatter) seed into dry fields.
 California producers seed primarily by air directly into flooded fields.
-Most producers in the Delta drill or broadcast seed into dry seedbeds, while growers in southwest Louisiana and on the Texas Gulf Coast seed both aerially into flooded fields and drill or broadcast seed into dry seedbeds.
+Most producers in the Delta drill or broadcast seed into dry seedbeds, whereas growers in southwest Louisiana and on the Texas Gulf Coast seed both aerially into flooded fields and drill or broadcast seed into dry seedbeds.

-Marketing years vary by State—in Texas and Louisiana beginning July 1, in Arkansas and Mississippi August 1, in Missouri September 1, and in California October 1.
+Marketing years vary by State.
+The marketing year in Texas and Louisiana begins July 1, in Arkansas and Mississippi August 1, in Missouri September 1, and in California October 1.
 Some producers in Texas and southwest Louisiana are able to reflood their fields after harvest and achieve a partial second or "ratoon" crop from the stubble remaining in the field after the first-crop harvest.

 Figure 1.
 U.S. rice from planting to harvest

 In 1981, the United States planted the largest all-rice acreage to date, more than 3.8 million acres.
-During the remainder of the 1980s, participation in acreage-reduction programs, along with typically low prices, pushed the number of planted acres down in most years.
+During the rest of the 1980s, participation in acreage-reduction programs, along with typically low prices, pushed the number of planted acres down for most years in the decade.
 Yields per acre for long-, medium-, and short-grain rice have steadily increased since the 1970s.
 Yields per acre are typically higher in California than in the South, largely due to the normally different yields achieved by the varieties grown in each region.
-As a result of a severe drought and low reservoir levels, California rice plantings dropped almost 22 percent in 2014 and declined almost 4 percent in 2015.
-The State’s rice area increased in 2016, but did not return to predrought levels (see the commodity focus in Rice Outlook, April 2018 for more discussion).
-California’s 2021 and 2022 rice plantings were sharply reduced by severe drought as well.
+As a result of severe drought and low reservoir levels, California rice plantings dropped almost 22 percent in 2014 and declined almost 4 percent in 2015.
+The State’s rice area increased in 2016, but did not return to predrought levels (for more discussion, see the commodity focus in USDA, Economic Research Service’s (ERS) Rice Outlook, April 2018.
+California’s 2021 and 2022 rice plantings were sharply reduced by severe drought as well, with 2022 plantings the lowest since 1958.
+Substantial rainfall in late 2022 and early 2023 and the spring snowmelt returned California’s rice plantings in 2023 to pre-2021 levels.

 U.S. Rice Exports

 The United States is a consistent, timely supplier of high-quality rice in both the long- and combined medium- and short-grain global markets.
-While the United States accounts for less than 2 percent of global rice production, it ships almost 5 percent of global exports and is currently the fifth-largest exporter.
-Exports are thus important to the U.S. rice industry, with around 45 percent of the crop currently exported each year.
+Although the United States accounts for less than 2 percent of global rice production, it ships almost 5 percent of global exports and is currently the fifth-largest exporter.
+Exports are thus important to the U.S. rice industry, with 40–45 percent of the crop currently exported each year.

 Download chart data in Excel format